 Could the long-awaited decision regarding the route for the Southeast Extension of Highway 540 from Holly Springs to Knightdale finally be in the offing?
 The answer is a resounding “Not just yet”, but it does appear we are getting closer.
-If you are keeping score, based upon information we recently obtained, the Orange route appears to be in the lead.
+If you are keeping score, based upon the information we recently obtained, the Orange route appears to be in the lead.

 What Routes Will the NCDOT Choose for 540?

 By way of background, several routes are under consideration by the North Carolina Department of Transportation (NCDOT).
 Those can be seen here.
 The routes are referred to as the Orange, Purple, Blue, Lilac, and Red Corridors.
-NCDOT continues to study them all in depth, with a final decision supposedly being announced in the fall of 2015.
+NCDOT continues to study them all in-depth, with a final decision supposedly being announced in the fall of 2015.

 Along the way, public and political comment have entered the mix and at one point the Red Route was even pulled when the North Carolina General Assembly, bowing to political pressure, passed a bill declaring it should not be considered.